-HDD or Hard disk drive Some models are equipped with a "Solid-State Drive (SSD)" instead of a hard disk drive.
-In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated.
-Click Tap the Touch Pad or click the left Touch Pad control button once.
+Tan the Touch Pad or click the left Touch

+CHEK Pad control button once.
 Left-click the mouse once.
 Tap the touch screen once (only for touch screen models).
 Right-click Click the right Touch Pad control button once.
 Right-click the mouse once.
 Press and hold on the touch screen (only for touch screen models).

 Double-click Tap the Touch Pad or click the left Touch Pad control button twice.
 Left-click the mouse twice.
 Tap the touch screen twice (only for touch screen models).
-Charm By swiping in from the right edge (only for touch screen models) or pointing the mouse pointer to the lower-right (or upper-right) corner of your screen, you can find a list of charms: Search, Share, Start, Devices, and Settings.
-Desktop Click the Desktop tile from the Start screen to access the desktop.
-Start screen You can go back to the Start screen from an app or the desktop by the following ways: Click the Start charm.
-Move the mouse pointer all the way into the lower-left corner of the screen and then click the Start button ().
-Use the Windows® logo key () on your keyboard.
-For detailed information, refer to the Windows Help and Support.
-Apps view You can find all of your apps including desktop programs in the Apps view.
-To get to the Apps view: Move the mouse pointer and then click theicon in the lower-left corner of the screen.
-Slide up from the middle of the Start screen (only for touch screen models).
+Start The word "Start" refers to the " ## " button in the lower-left corner of the screen.
+All apps You can find a list of all your apps and programs in the All apps .
+To access it, click Start and select All apps ($\not\equiv$) in the lower-left corner.